apioo/fusio/src/Action/README.md

 # Action

 All classes inside this folder which implement the `Fusio\Engine\ActionInterface` are listed in the action dropdown.
-In the following a simple example auf a custom action.
+In the following a simple example of a custom action.

     <?php